"I Think I Need Therapy" – Knowing When To Seek Mental Health Treatment

 One well-known therapy method is cognitive behavioral therapy (CBT).
 CBT is a structured approach that may help identify and change unhelpful thinking patterns and behaviors.
 With CBT, a person may be able to adjust their thoughts and behaviors to improve their mental health and overall lives.

-Can therapy be effective?
+Is therapy effective?

 Therapy may not be a one-size-fits-all solution.
 Still, research from the American Psychological Association suggests that it can be an effective tool for treating a range of issues, including relationship problems, grief, and mental illness.
 However, the success of therapy can depend on factors like the person's motivation to change, the therapist's skills, and the quality of the relationship between the therapist and the client.
-Successfully cooperating and collaborating with a therapist toward a common goal may help improve the effectiveness of therapy
+Successfully cooperating and collaborating with a therapist toward a common goal may help improve the effectiveness of therapy.

 Therapy vs counseling